Open by default

-Open by Default, as widely used in the contexts of Open Government and Open Data, is the principle in which government makes its data accessible to the public by default, unless there is a sufficient justification to explain that greater public interest may be at stake, as a result of disclosure.
+Open by default, as widely used in the contexts of open government and open data, is a principle in which government makes its data accessible to the public by default, unless there is a sufficient justification to explain that greater public interest may be at stake, as a result of disclosure.
 Since the principle empowers the public's right to know and capacity to oversee government activities, it is closely associated with government transparency, civic engagement, and e-governance in organizing public life.
 In many cases, the principle is accompanied with the technological commitment to create "metadata standardization for all datasets, publication of a machine-readable data catalogue or inventory of both released and to-be released datasets ... (and) use of open licenses."

 Definition

-International Open Data Charter defines Open by Default as one of the six key principles that enable society to enjoy the full benefits of open government data.
+The International Open Data Charter defines open by default as one of the six key principles that enable society to enjoy the full benefits of open government data.
 The other five principles are Timely and Comprehensive Data, Accessible and Usable Data, Comparable and Inter-operable Data, Data for Improved Governance and Engagement, and Data for Inclusive Development and Innovation.
 While each principles share some overlapping backgrounds, they respectively strive to propose different deliverable qualifications for government entities.
 The qualifications under Open By Default, as proposed by International Open Data Charter, are roughly as follows: